Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Ananya Khanna

 Yeah, so I wish to understand two things.
-First of all, can you explain to me how exactly your multiyear tie ups work with companies that you cater to in the ash handling and coal handling segment in the sense that what are the contractual, what are the terms of the contract, what is it in your of the contract and how does it exactly work?
-Is there some sort of a bidding involved, etc. Etc. Secondly, I want to understand what’s your outlook on the mobility segment with respect to say the model that you currently follow.
+First of all, can you explain to me how exactly your multiyear tie-ups work with companies that you cater to in the ash handling and coal handling segment in the sense that what are the contractual — what are the terms of the contract, what is the tenure of the contract and how does it exactly work?
+Is there some sort of a bidding involved, etc., etc.?
+Secondly, I want to understand what’s your outlook on the mobility segment with respect to say the model that you currently follow.

 Anil Jain

 I’ll answer that, Ananya.
 On the mobility business, I think we can talk about our business.
 We are a pure B2B business where we do employee transportation and rent a car service.
-So both these businesses are growing very fast in the country and we don’t see any any chance of this, the demand reducing because mobility is something which is growing continuously.
-We don’t have any inputs on the ride dealing apps or the business.
-What is happening around on the second part?
-I think Dinesh can take up the question obviously.
+So both these businesses are growing very fast in the country and we don’t see any chance of this — the demand reducing because mobility is something which is growing continuously.
+We don’t have any inputs on the ride-hailing apps or the business what is happening around.
+On the second part, I think Dinesh can take up the question obviously, he can answer that.

 Dinesh Kumar Agarwal

-Yeah, Ash business completely as in coal business completely through a bidding process only and contract period is anywhere between five months to three years.
-The majority of the 1500 crore of contract will get executed over next nine months to 12 months.
-I mean majority.
-I mean it’s like 50% will get executed in next four to five months 50% in the 12 months and around 30% of 1500 crore is over a period of three years.
-We are.
-We are now tying off for the long term contract and bidding for the long term contract working with many private plant and the government plant to I mean work on a comprehensive ass management where we take a take complete windm of the ass handling plant.
+Yeah, ash business completely, ash and coal business completely through a bidding process only and contract period is anywhere between five months to three years.
+Majority of the INR1500 crores of contract will get executed over next nine months to 12 months.
+I mean, majority, like 50% will get executed in next four to five months, 50% in the 12 months, and around 30% of INR1,500 crores is over a period of three years.

 Ananya Khanna